UCLComputerScience/COMP0016_2020_21_Team19/README.md

     `cd COMP0016_2020_21_Team19`

-2. Run `docker-compose build` to build the image.
-This will make the database migrations and install all dependencies.
-3. Since the repository has been created with use of a VCS such as git in mind, a secrets folder is required to avoid using and committing sensitive information (such as API keys) in code.
+2. Since the repository has been created with use of a VCS such as git in mind, a secrets folder is required to avoid using and committing sensitive information (such as API keys) in code.
 Create a `secrets/` folder containing the following files:
    * `DB_USER` - database user
    * `DB_PASSWORD` - database password
    * `EMAIL_HOST` - email provider server name